sgrossberndt/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

 the id of zero, this is the id of the root.
 Notice that only "admin" users can edit records in the page root!

-If you need non-admin users to create new backend users, have a look at the TYPO3 system extension `sys_action` for a possible solution.